 With the solar powered car ‘Punch II’, the team has won the Carrera Solar Atacama race in Chile.
 The team delivered a consistently strong performance over the five race days, driving at the maximum speed limit of 100km/hour for large parts of the route.
-The race is believed to be the most extreme Solar Challenge in the world, covering 2577 km in extreme desert weather conditions and including mountain altitudes of up to 3430 meters.
+The race is believed to be the most extreme Solar Challenge in the world, covering 2577 km in extreme desert weather conditions and includes mountain altitudes of up to 3430 meters.

 Carrera Solar Atacama